hmdprs/data-scientist/README.md

   - `for index, item in enumerate(items):`

 ### [String and Directories](https://www.kaggle.com/colinmorris/strings-and-dictionaries)
+Working with strings and dictionaries, two fundamental Python data types

 - Strings
   - `''` or `""` or `""" """` or `str()`